-- a) 3 b) 10 - c) 15
+a) 3 b) 10

-15 According to a 2013 United Nations report, what percentage of the world's greenhouse-gas emissions does the meat industry produce?
+According to a 2013 United Nations report, what percentage of the world's greenhouse-gas emissions does the meat industry produce?

-1600 CO2, CH4 and N2O are three greenhouse gases.
+CO2, CH4 and N2O are three greenhouse gases.
 Do you know their full names?

-- TWhich of the greenhouse gases listed above is the most environmentally devastating? - Can you think of one more way in which the meat industry is damaging the environment?
+Which of the greenhouse gases listed above is the most environmentally devastating?

+Can you think of one more way in which the meat industry is damaging the environment?